-The highest result of education is tolerance. – Hellen Keller Tolerance (tolerantia in latin) means to bear a burden, put up with, endure, forebear, allow to exist.
-It is considered a virtue, a moral obligation which involves respect and consideration for the other person. “ Free from bigotry, allowing different races, religions, practices, and opinions to co-exist, it is a pragmatic formula for the functioning of society, ” writes Hans Oberdiek in his wholesome book Tolerance: Forbearance and Acceptance A century ago, Einstein, in foresight said : “ Laws alone cannot secure freedom of expression; in order that every man …
+Think for yourself and let others enjoy the privilege of doing so too. – Voltaire Tolerance (tolerantia in latin) is defined as the attitude of someone who accepts in others ways of thinking and living different from their own.
+It is considered a virtue, a moral obligation which involves respect and consideration for the other person. “ Free from bigotry, allowing different races, religions, practices, and opinions to co-exist, it is a pragmatic formula for the functioning of society, ” writes Hans Oberdiek in Tolerance: Forbearance and Acceptance.
+A century ago, Einstein (1879-1955), said in foresight : “ Laws alone …

 Category: Philosophy

 “How we spend our days is, of course, how we spend our lives,” says author Annie Dillard.
 Goethe, meticulous about the passage of time reflects: “Every second is of infinite value” for one who captures it.
 Seneca states that what we do each day figures the meaning of our life and calibrates the “relative” passage of time.
 He says, “ Life, if lived well, is long enough, ” and one can depart with a sense of contentment.
-In his renown work, Divine Comedy, Dante vividly alludes to the consequences of our conduct in life, as to how they determine …
+In his renown ouevre, the Divine Comedy, Dante vividly depicts the states of souls and their dwellings in the other world.
+He …

 “When you die, you actually know you are dead because your consciousness continues to exist …” says Sam Parnia, director of the first critical care and resuscitation research lab in the world at New York’s NYU Langone Medical Center.
 Known with his AWARE research, his lab has been studying hundreds of people who had Near-Death Experience (NDE) – who were clinically dead but were brought back to life by resuscitation after a cardiac arrest.
 The time lapse in-between actual death and coming back to life varied in each case from a few seconds to more than 20 minutes . …

 Italy is marking the 700th anniversary of the departure of Sommo Poeta — the Great Poet, Dante Alighieri (1265 Florence-1321 Ravenna), and his masterwork, The Divine Comedy.
-He wrote this monumental epic poem at the age of 35 when he was exiled from his hometown of Florence to spend the rest of his life in Ravenna, until his death.
-In this timeless book, Dante sets out on a voyage to the other world where souls embark upon terminating life on earth, to be settled in the realms of Inferno, Purgatorio, or Paradiso –hell, interworld, and heaven.
-As he passes through …
+He wrote this monumental epic at the age of 35 when he was exiled from his hometown of Florence to spend the rest of his life in Ravenna, until his death.
+In this timeless book, Dante sets out on a voyage to the other world where souls embark upon terminating life on earth.
+Depending on their merit earned on earth, they were to reside in one of these realms : Inferno, Purgatorio, or …

 To love beauty is to see the light.
 The renown French author Victor Hugo (1802-1885) reflected on the bliss of beauty that strikes the eye, and said : To love beauty is to see light.
 Nearly a century after Victor Hugo, Yuri Gagarin (1934-1968), the first man who traveled to space in 1961, expressed in awe as he gazed across the cosmos : Rays were blazing through the atmosphere of the earth, the horizon became bright orange, gradually passing into all colors of the rainbow: from light blue to dark blue, to violet and then to black.
 What an indescribable …